List of Omaha landmarks: Landmark preservation in Omaha

+In North Omaha, the historic Strehlow Terrace apartments have been renamed "Chambers Court" in honor of locally renowned Nebraska Legislator Ernie Chambers.
+Fort Omaha, an Indian War-era supply depot for the United States Army, has been re-purposed as a local community college.

 In April 2001 the Nebraska Methodist Health System purchased the Indian Hills Theater on West Dodge Road and.
 In June it announced plans to demolish the theater and replace it with a parking lot.
 Indian Hills was the last drum-shaped, three-projector Cinerama theater in the United States.
 Despite grassroots formation of the Indian Hills Preservation Society, letters of support from Charlton Heston, Janet Leigh and Kirk Douglas, and the unanimous vote of the Omaha Landmarks Heritage Preservation Commission finding that the theater should be declared a Landmark of the City of Omaha, in August 2001 the building was demolished.

 City of Omaha Landmarks Heritage Preservation Commission

 The first comprehensive preservation ordinance in Nebraska was adopted by the Omaha City Council in 1977.
 The commission was created after the demolition of the Old Post Office, when the pro-preservation organization Landmarks, Inc. advocated its creation.

 As of 2007, more than 90 buildings and structures in Omaha have received federal historic preservation tax incentives, and have been listed by the City of Omaha as Certified Historic Rehabs.